-Employees are required to abide by the provisions of the acceptable use agreement and administrative procedures.
+Employees are required to abide by the provisions of the district's acceptable use agreement and administrative procedures.
 Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and legal action.
-Employees with questions about computer use and data management can contact the District Technology Director.
+Employees with questions about computer use and data management can contact the Technology Director.

 Schools are expected to clear technology accounts at the end of each school year.
-A school that does not have sufficient funds to cover for the lost or damaged technology devices and does not pay by the end of the fiscal year will have its money withdrawn for their budget.
+A school that does not have sufficient funds to cover the lost or damaged technology devices and does not pay by the end of the fiscal year will have its money withdrawn from their budget.

 Please contact Joey Avila, Director of Technology/Network Director at (361) 368-8121, ext.
 295 or complete a TECH REQUEST if you have questions or need help understanding this material.
 The Campus Media Specialist is assigned the inventory duties associated to the dissemination of student technology devices.
-Upon receipt of your personal student devices from the Campus Media Specialist, each staff member will sign for the devices received by district assigned inventory numbers.
-Each teacher receiving student personal devices will be responsible for the security of these devices as well as teaching and monitoring students' use of the devices.
-Locking carts provided for the personal student devices come with a key and the key to the locking cart must be in the teacher's personal possession at all times.
-Examples-personal key chain, lanyard worn with the key attached.
+Upon receipt of your assigned student devices from the Campus Media Specialist, each staff member will sign for the devices received by district assigned inventory numbers.
+Each teacher receiving student devices will be responsible for the security of these devices as well as teaching and monitoring students' use of the devices.
+Locking carts provided for student devices come with a key and the key to the locking cart must be in the teacher's personal possession at all times.
+Examples- personal key chain, lanyard worn with the key attached.
 Keys to carts are not allowed to be left inside the teacher's desk.
-Substitute teachers are not allowed to use student personal devices in the absence of the classroom teacher with no exceptions.
+Student devices are to be used when the classroom teacher is present.